Ryu (Street Fighter): Creation and development

+Origins

+Before the creation of Ryu as the main protagonist of the first Street Fighter game, Capcom designer Takashi Nishiyama had initially envisioned a different character for the role.
+The original concept was for a Caucasian man donning a leather jacket, who even makes an appearance during the opening sequence of the game.
+However, this idea was eventually set aside in favor of creating a character who practiced karate and wore a traditional dougi, leading to the creation of Ryu.
+Still wanting to utilize the concept, after subsequently transitioning to SNK, Nishiyama later implemented the character as Terry Bogard, who debuted as the protagonist of 1991's Fatal Fury: King of Fighters.

-Takashi Nishiyama's inspiration for Ryu was Mas Oyama, a character who first appeared in the kung fu series Karate Master by Ikki Kajiwara.
-Nishiyama grew up watching Ichidai's animated series, which was influenced by Oyama's life.
-Nishiyama was impressed by Oyama's martial arts skill and philosophies, and this inspired him to create the first Street Fighter game.
+Nishiyama's inspiration for Ryu was Mas Oyama, who was depicted as the protagonist in the kung fu manga and anime series Karate Master by Ikki Kajiwara.
+Nishiyama grew up watching the animated series, which was influenced by Oyama's life.
+Nishiyama was impressed by Oyama's martial arts skills and philosophies, and this inspired him to create the first Street Fighter game.
 Nishiyama wanted the game to have a story similar to a film, anime, or novel.
 Whereas Ryu was based on Oyama, his rival Sagat was also influenced by the protagonist's rivalry with a bald Muay Thai martial artist from the series.
+Ryu's name was based on Nishiyama's name because the on'yomi (Sino-Japanese pronunciation) of the character "Takashi" is "Ryū" (Mandarin: Lóng, 隆).